My Future: Composition

-Critical commentary described "My Future" as an uptempo and R&B and ambient ballad, with influences of soul and jazz.
+Critical commentary described "My Future" as an uptempo or downtempo jazz pop ballad, with influences of ambient, bossa nova, funk-pop, jazz, R&B, and soul.
 The song features electric piano, guitars, and drums.
 Craig Jenkins of Vulture described its melody as reminiscent of soul blues songs and old Disney films' music.
 "My Future" has been compared to Eilish's cover of Bobby Hebb's "Sunny", as well as the works of Jorja Smith and Corinne Bailey Rae.
 It opens with a slow and melancholic melody, transitioning midway into an upbeat production with a percussive rhythm.
 Coco Romack of MTV News felt that the latter part of the song was summery.

 Lyrically, "My Future" serves as an ode to self-love and personal power.
 Coco Romack of MTV wrote that it "claps back at the notion that one must be validated by outside affection".
 Chris Willman of Variety stated that the song was about "leaving a narcissistic significant other behind to concentrate on achieving goals on one's own".
 The song begins almost entirely a capella, as Eilish sings about walking away from a relationship to put herself first: "I've changed my plans/Cause I/I'm in love/With my future".
 "I'm in love with my future/Can't wait to meet her/I'm in love, but not with anybody else/Just want to get to know myself", Eilish sings through jazz-inspired vocals before a "funky" bassline appears.
 The song ends on voice and keyboards, with the line: "I'll see you in a couple years".